brilliantlabsAR/docs/frame/building-apps-lua.md

 ### Bluetooth

 The Bluetooth API allows for sending and receiving raw byte data over Bluetooth.
-For a full description of how this can be used, check out the [Bluetooth section](/frame/building-apps#bluetooth) of the Building Apps page.
+For a full description of how this can be used, check out the [Talking to the Frame over Bluetooth](/frame/building-apps-bluetooth-specs) page.

 | API | Description |
 |:---------|:------------|
 | `frame.bluetooth.address()`                 | Returns the device MAC address as a 17 character string.
 E.g. `4E:87:B5:0C:64:0F`
-| `frame.bluetooth.receive_callback(handler)` | Assigns a callback to handle received Bluetooth data. `handler` must be a function, or can be `nil` to deactive the callback
+| `frame.bluetooth.receive_callback(handler)` | Assigns a callback to handle received Bluetooth data. `handler` must be a function, or can be `nil` to deactivate the callback
 | `frame.bluetooth.max_length()`              | Returns the maximum length of data that can be sent or received in a single transfer
 | `frame.bluetooth.send(data)`                | Sends data to the host device. `data` must be a string, but can contain byte values including 0x00 values anywhere in the string.
 The total length of the string must be less than or equal to `frame.bluetooth.max_length()`